A law firm website can be a fascinating subject with firms taking a multitude of different approaches.

-These are only two extremes of how some law firms approach their website, although despite the difference in approach they are very much the same when it comes to generating new clients.
+This is only one example of how some law firms approach their website, although despite the multitude of approaches they are all very much the same when it comes to generating new clients.

-Wouldn’t it be great if your law firm firm had a website generating leads on a regular basis?
+Wouldn’t it be great if your firm had a website generating leads on a regular basis?

 To actually transact business online is probably a step too far for most law firms, however if you could do something to generate leads from your website which could then be converted into a real, fee-paying client, wouldn’t that be fantastic?

 Can this actually be done?

 Let’s look at two important statistics, one, a survey by Google which found that 96% of people seeking legal advice (in the US) use a search engine, and the other, from Legal Productivity, which found that only 35% of law firm websites had been updated in the last year.

 Whilst these statistics are a few years old now, this would suggest there is a big opportunity due to the fact that lots of potential clients are searching online.
 With many law firm websites not being updated however, in reality, this is a lost opportunity.
 It would also suggest that most of the time these potential new clients for your firm aren’t getting the answers to the questions they are looking for.

 This guide, How To Design Your Law Firm Website To Win New Clients, will now look at the various steps you should consider in order to redesign your law firm website and turn it into a business development tool generating leads and delivering a return on your marketing investment.